-Low-code governance is how your organization guides its professional and citizen developers—employees who use technology to create solutions for business needs—in building custom applications using a low-code development platform.
+Low-code governance is how your organisation guides its professional and citizen developers—employees who use technology to create solutions for business needs—in building custom applications using a low-code development platform.

 These platforms help employees—whether or not they have coding experience—to create applications through a graphical user interface.
 They use features like templates and drag-and-drop functionality to quickly build apps that automate business processes.
 Very little manual coding is needed, except to add custom elements to an application using cascading style sheets.

-During the software development lifecycle, low-code governance helps you maintain security and compliance and maximize the value of your low-code development platform.
+During the software development lifecycle, low-code governance helps you maintain security and compliance and maximise the value of your low-code development platform.